ashawkey/kiuikit/_sources/index.md.txt

 # Kiuikit

-> NOTE: this doc is still unfinished!
+> NOTE: this doc is still under construction!

 A toolkit for computer vision (especially 3D vision) tasks.